Prompt guide

 • Do not paste raw file bytes or base64 into chat.

-• Do not ask to reuse saved populations or experiments unless reuse matters.
+• Do not ask to reuse saved resources unless reuse matters.

 • Do not ask for results immediately after launch; simulations need to finish first.